Buildwas Abbey: Description

-The abbey site is ashort distance south of the River Severn.
+The abbey site is a short distance south of the River Severn.
 The drainage opportunities afforded by the river made it sensible to place the claustral buildings to the north of the church, which is roughly parallel to the river, and so fairly accurately oriented.
 The remains of the buildings are entirely of local sandstone: all wooden parts disappeared long ago.
 The remains of buildings around the infirmary court and the abbot's lodging, all on the north and east sides of the site, are not open to the public, as they are within a private residence.
 The remains that are open to the public, free of charge at present, are described below.